 Bangalore is a shoppers’ paradise – especially for Mysore crepe silks sarees and printed pure silk sarees.
 Chickpet is the embodiment of indigenous Bangalore shopping.
-Around the electronic city, many malls may come and become popular amidst the young and upwardly mobile population.
-But Bangalore natives think of Chickpet when they think of Bangalore shopping.
-Ask any old timer about shopping in Bangalore, they will recommend the Chickpet Shopping Market as the best area to get everything at a reasonable rate.
+Around the electronic city, many malls may have become popular amidst today’s youth.
+But Bangalore natives definitely think of Chickpet when they think of shopping in the city.
+Ask any old timer about shopping in Bangalore, they will recommend the Chickpet as the best market to get everything at a reasonable rate.

-Chickpet has been a very popular Bangalore Shopping Market with a historical past.
 Chickpet’s history is interwoven into Bangalore’s history.
-Chickpet was established in the 16th century by the King Kempe Gowda, at the cross road of four important trade routes when he established the city of Bangalore.
+It was established in the 16th century by the King Kempe Gowda at the cross road of 4 important trade routes when he established the city of Bangalore.

 ‘Pete’ generally means market center in Kannada language.
-It was established as the main Bangaluru (Bangalore) Shopping Market.
+It was established as the main Bengaluru (Bangalore) Shopping Market.

-Today, Chickpet (Chikkapete) shopping place in Bangalore has several shops selling everything from bridal wear sarees to day-to-day wear dresses – from genuine silk to handloom, cotton and synthetics.
-There are many narrow roads – some not eve 3-4 feet wide – on both sides of Chickpet Road and Avenue Road that are filled with shops.
-It is a crowded market.
+The market boasts of a number of shops selling everything from bridal wear sarees, casual wear to genuine silk and handloom, cotton and synthetics.
+There are many narrow roads – some not even 3-4 feet wide – on both sides of Chickpet Road and Avenue Road.
+The presence of various shops here makes them crowded lanes.

 Some famous silk sari shops are Kaiser-I-Hind Depot – a sari supplier to royal houses for over 7 decades, Kuberan Silks, Sudarshan Silks & Sudarshan Jewelry, Kala Mandir Saris, Byrappa & Sons, SM Silks, Dhondusa silks etc.

-Nearby Chickpet area, there is a big municipal market called Krishna Rajendra Market – selling fruits, vegetables and flowers and other things too.
+Nearby Chickpet area, there is also the Krishna Rajendra Market.
+This is actually a big municipal market for fruits, vegetables and flowers, among other things too.
 There are a number of Hindu temples, Jain temples, and mosques in the area.
-Nearby BVK Iyengar Road is buzzing market for all kinds of electrical goods.
+Nearby BVK Iyengar Road is the buzzing market for all kinds of electrical goods.

 Chickpet is to Bangalore what Chandni Chowk is to Delhi.
-Today the entire area is a bustling shopping market but sadly lacks adequate parking space.
+However, this bustling shopping market lacks adequate parking space.